CONQUERING LOWER BACK PAIN.

 What is lower back pain ?

 Lower back pain refers to discomfort or pain occurring between the lowest rib and the gluteal fold.
 This pain can manifest as a dull, constant ache or a sudden, sharp sensation, and may also include tingling, muscular stiffness, and weakness.
 Lower back pain can range from acute, lasting a few weeks, to chronic, persisting for months.
-It is the most prevalent musculoskeletal condition globally and a leading cause of disability worldwide.
-Many individuals across all ages and capabilities would benefit from a tailored exercise routine aimed at strengthening the core muscles and learning the correct lifting biomechanics.

 Symptoms